curran/model/README.md

 <img src="http://curran.github.io/model/images/dependencyGraph.png">

 This pattern can be used to build up reactive data dependency graphs of arbitrary complexity.

+## Building Reactive Visualizations

-As an example of how this pattern can be used for creating a visualization, here is a diagram showing the data flow pipeline for the [bar chart example](https://github.com/curran/model/tree/gh-pages/examples/d3BarChart):
+As an example of how model.js data dependency graphs can be used for creating a reactive visualization, here is a diagram showing the data flow pipeline for the [bar chart example](https://github.com/curran/model/tree/gh-pages/examples/d3BarChart):

 <img src="http://curran.github.io/model/images/barChart.png">
 <img src="http://curran.github.io/model/images/barChartFlow.png">

-Multiple model driven visualizations can be combined together to form visualization dashboards with multiple linked views.
+Multiple reactive visualizations can be combined together to form visualization dashboards with multiple linked views.
 For example, take a look at the [linked views example](https://github.com/curran/model/tree/gh-pages/examples/d3LinkedViews), which looks like this:

 <img src="http://curran.github.io/model/images/linkedViews.png">
 Brushing in the scatter plot causes the selected data to be aggregated and plotted in the bar chart ([run it!](http://curran.github.io/model/examples/d3LinkedViews/)).

+## Related Work

 Inspired by